Tags: cornmeal, quick breads

 2 teaspoons salt

 Mix well.
 Store in the freezer in a large plastic freezer bag.
-To use, scoop out 2-1/4 cups mix, add 2 eggs and 1 cup of milk or buttermilk.
+To use, scoop out about 2-1/4 cups mix, add your eggs, milk, oil/butter, and you’re all set.
 Just like a Jiffy mix.
-Only so much better.
-This keeps well in the freezer a long time, so make duplicate bags if you know you like to use mixes to fix cornbread quickly and if this will stop you from using Jiffy mixes.
+Only SO MUCH BETTER.
+This keeps well in the freezer a long time, so make duplicate bags if you know you like to use mixes to fix cornbread quickly and if this will STOP YOU FROM USING JIFFY MIXES.
 I’m here to help.
-I’m a helper.
+I’m a helper. :heart:

 6:06